square/pyfu-usb/README.md

 ## Developer Guide

 The `Makefile` contains workflow helpers for the development environment.
-The only prerequisite is that `pyenv` is installed.

 To setup the virtual environment: